ninock2/JSON2HTML/README.md

 Versions:

-- 1.0 -> Converter that works only on test files.
+- JSON2HTML_1.0 -> Converter that works only on test files.
 (Slovene)
-- 2.0 -> Converter that works on most of JSON files with proper structure.
+- JSON2HTML_2.0 -> Converter that works on most of JSON files with proper structure.
 (Slovene)
+- JSON2HTML_3.0 -> Converter that works on most of JSON files with proper structure written in English.

 NOTE: